Dining

 Formal Hall

 During term, typically on Tuesdays (and sometimes Fridays), the College gathers for Formal Hall.
 This elegant event is a highlight of any week, with the JCR, MCR and SCR present.
 Our talented dining staff work tirelessly to present us with an elegant night of wonderful food.
 This event is a great way to meet other members of College and talk about your work (or avoid talking about your work!) or about life in general.
-Dinner is typically preceded by a reception at the MCR House and is followed by a drink or two in the College bar, making for a festive evening early in the week.
+Dinner is followed by a drink or two in the College bar, making for a festive evening early in the week.

 Please submit any questions or concerns to our Wining & Dining officers (mcr.wine-dine@st-hughs.ox.ac.uk); however, you may also find your answer in the FAQs listed below.